-The first, you’re embedding in WordPress with oEmbed, but your video is displaying at smaller dimensions than what you set on the Embed & Share screen.
+The first situation is embedding in WordPress using oEmbed, but the video is displaying at smaller dimensions than what you set on the Embed & Share screen.
 If that’s happening, it’s possible that your WordPress theme specifies a maximum width for content embedded with oEmbed.
 See this tip in the Wistia WordPress help page for details on fixing that.

-Alternatively, you’d like your video to be responsive, but it’s not changing size when it should.
+The second situation is when you’d like your video to be responsive, but it’s not changing size when it should.
 First things first, make sure you’re using the Responsive option.
-If you’re using that already but your video is not responding correctly, check to make sure that the parent container (that’s the HTML element surrounding your video, like a set of
+If that option is set, but your embed is still not responding correctly, check to make sure that the parent container (that’s the HTML element surrounding your video, like a set of

 <div> tags) is set to the width you’d like.
 That’s what the embed code will use to determine how wide the video should be.

 If you’re having a problem with the size of your video and the tips above don’t do the trick, send us a link to the video and we’ll help you get it looking great!